Why UC Santa Barbara?

 A: All domestic students who are admitted to UCSB must have completed the FAFSA by the early March deadline.
 Although you may not know your admission status by early March, it would be to your advantage to have already submitted the FAFSA in the event you are admitted to UCSB or another public university.
 Only students who have completed the FAFSA are eligible to receive UCSB Graduate Division central fellowships.
 It is not necessary to have completed your federal and state taxes before filling out the FAFSA as you may use estimates from the previous year.
 Please consult the FAFSA website for deadline information and application downloads.
 More general information is available on the UCSB Financial Aid Office's FAFSA section.

-A: We typically receive about 120 applications and admit about 20.
+A: We typically receive about 120 applications and admit less than 20 (mostly doctoral students).
 Roughly two thirds of admits accept and enroll.
 Please keep in mind that these are very rough numbers and are variable over the years.

 A: No, we do not convert international scores to the 4.0 GPA scale used in the US.
 The average scores for competitive applicants range between B+ (Very good) and A+ (Excellent) scores.